Attenuated vaccine

 An attenuated vaccine (or a live attenuated vaccine, LAV) is a vaccine created by reducing the virulence of a pathogen, but still keeping it viable (or "live").
 Attenuation takes an infectious agent and alters it so that it becomes harmless or less virulent.
-These vaccines contrast to those produced by "killing" the virus (inactivated vaccine).
+These vaccines contrast to those produced by "killing" the pathogen (inactivated vaccine).

 Attenuated vaccines stimulate a strong and effective immune response that is long-lasting.
 In comparison to inactivated vaccines, attenuated vaccines produce a stronger and more durable immune response with a quick immunity onset.
+They are generally avoided in pregnancy and in patients with severe immunodeficiencies.
 Attenuated vaccines function by encouraging the body to create antibodies and memory immune cells in response to the specific pathogen which the vaccine protects against.
-Common examples of live attenuated vaccines are measles, mumps, rubella, yellow fever, and some influenza vaccines.
+Common examples of live attenuated vaccines are measles, mumps, rubella, yellow fever, varicella, and some influenza vaccines.

 Development

 Attenuated viruses

-Viruses may be attenuated using the principles of evolution via serial passage of the virus through a foreign host species, such as:
+Viruses may be attenuated using the principles of evolution with serial passage of the virus through a foreign host species, such as: